Conservation

 Nature’s Safe

-Nature’s SAFE (Saving Animals From Extinction) is one of Europe’s first biobanks dedicated to preserving cells from the world’s most endangered species for regeneration in the future.
-They cryopreserve cells in tissues such as ovaries, testicles and ears at freezing temperatures (-196°C / -320°F) in the hope that in the future, these viable tissues may be thawed and used to further conserve thousands of species globally.
+Nature’s SAFE (Saving Animals From Extinction) is one of Europe’s first biobanks dedicated to preserving cells from the world’s most endangered species for regeneration and research in the future.
+They cryopreserve cells in tissues such as reproductive organs and skin samples in freezing temperatures (-196’C) in the hope that in the future these viable tissues may be thought and used to further conserve thousands of species globally.

-We have teamed up with Nature’s SAFE and contribute biological samples to the biobank from the collection at Reaseheath Mini Zoo to help protect species in the future.
+We have teamed up with Nature’s SAFE and contribute biological samples to the biobank from the species help at Reaseheath Mini Zoo to help current research and protect wild species in the future.
+Recently, Reaseheath has been chosen for a sample sent in 2024 to be used in a 2025 study which aims to aid endangered species’ conservation in the wild.

 Reaseheath Mini Zoo Conservation policy